ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_assets/create.rst

         //additional fields for the selected Victim Asset type }

-For example, the following query will create a Phone Victim Asset and add it to the Victim with ID 2:
+For example, the following request will create a Phone Victim Asset and add it to the Victim with ID 2:

 .. code::